Bridgend: Economy

 Bridgend's travel to work area has expanded since 1991 and the 2001-based area now incorporates the western part of the Vale of Glamorgan.

 Bridgend recovered quickly from the decline of traditional industries, particularly coal-mining due to other alternative forms of employment.
 Wages are generally higher here than in other parts of the South Wales valleys.
 There are large industrial estates at Bridgend and Waterton (formerly Waterton Admiralty) which host a number of small-scale and multi-national companies, mainly manufacturing.

 Ford's engine plant near Waterton used to employ around 2,000 workers and was one of the area's largest employers, working on range of low carbon "EcoBoost" engines.
 The plant won praise from Peter Mandelson in January 2009 who described it as "a top-of-the-class, world-beating engine production plant."
-Ford invested £315million in the Bridgend plant between 2004 and 2009.
+Ford invested £315 million in the Bridgend plant between 2004 and 2009.
 The Ford plant closed in September 2020.

 IT Consultancy Group CGI have an office in Bridgend, and Lidl has also set up its Welsh headquarters and distribution site at Waterton.
 Zoobiotic, a company specialising in maggot therapy, has its facility near Bridgend town centre.
-Also, since 1983, famous dart board producer Winmau has based its global headquarters in Bridgend.
+Also, since 1983, the dart board producer Winmau has based its global headquarters in Bridgend.

 Others include Ortho-Clinical Diagnostics, Staedtler, engineering consultancy Skanska, aeronautic maintenance and project management company TES Aviation and home accessories manufacturer Dekor plc.
-The Semiconductor Photomask Company, Photronics Inc, has had a manufacturing operation for the last 20 years at the Ewenny Science Park.
+The Semiconductor Photomask Company, Photronics Inc, has a manufacturing operation at the Ewenny Science Park.